chadjvw/blog/src/pages/11-11-2018---reducing-ebs-volume-cost/index.md

 After os snapshot: 25% ebs, 67% instanc, 8% snapshot
 --->

-Cutting AWS EC2 on-demand spending by half may seem like crazy talk but at Power Costs, Inc. (PCI) we achieved this by automating the shutdown and snapshotting of our instances.
+Cutting AWS on-demand spending by half may seem like crazy talk but at [Power Costs, Inc.](https://www.powercosts.com/) (PCI) we achieved this by automating the shutdown and snapshotting of our instances.
 It's been about 2 years since we moved the majority of our internal development servers to AWS EC2.
 This has given us new levels of capability and flexibility and the monetary costs that comes with it.

 When we first started out on our move to the cloud we decided to crate a simple CLI app for users.
 This app talks to a server that performs all the AWS API calls and tracks instance state and metadata.
 In the beginning we focused on the